Gardening advice

 Get help for planting and ideas for your dry garden

-What does drought mean for our gardens?
+What does hot weather and drought mean for the way we garden?

-With England seeing its driest July in decades in 2022 and more dry weather on the way this year, we investigate the impact of a potential national drought being declared and what this would mean for our gardens
+With England seeing drier and drier summers, we investigate the impact of a potential national drought being declared and what this would mean for our gardens

 Gardening how tos